SirSeim/SPFY/docs/Architecture_Design_Document.md

 Navigate to [*www.SPFY.org*](http://www.spfy.org) and the home page displays a simple logo.
 By scrolling down, text prompts, “What would you like to do?”
-From here, there are five options that will navigate to different locations and that satisfy different use cases.
+From here, there are four options that will navigate to different locations and that satisfy different use cases.
 The five
 include: